An Appointment With: Thomas Thornton SVP and Executive Director, Northwell Ventures

 The emphasis of community has allowed Janet to see her staff at Northwell Health as family.
 Many of them have been working with her for 5-10 years, with one staff member who has been with her for 23!
 Now, Janet’s actual family has joined her Northwell Health family.
 Janet’s son Josef works for LIJ Hospital.
 “I am so proud of his contributions that he has given in only his first year with Northwell.
 At Northwell Health, you’re recognized for doing great things.
 There really is a culture of care here and shows that we are all Made for This.”

-We’re excited to announce our new Advanced Clinical Providers (ACP) initiative at Northwell Health!
+We’re excited to introduce our Advanced Clinical Providers (ACP) initiative at Northwell Health!
 With the appointment of a new leadership team, innovative structural changes, and an updated approach that joins Nurse Practitioners and Physician Assistants, we’re excited to share the changes that will bring ACP’s to the next level of employee engagement and patient care.
-Those new changes start with our recently promoted leadership, Assistant Vice Presidents Jason McGrade, PA and Jennifer Laffey, NP.
+Those new changes start with our leadership, Assistant Vice Presidents Jason McGrade, PA and Jennifer Laffey, NP.

 The exciting new ACP initiative includes an updated strategy and structure that brings NPs and PAs together.
 “Both Jason and I came from the same arena where NPs and PAs work together and there was no differentiation as we all shared the goal of providing quality care,” Jennifer explained.
 Jason elaborated, “We really are aligned in our goal to recruit and develop the talent and qualities of Advanced Clinical Providers.
 Understanding their individual passion, drive, quality, and acumen.”
 Senior leadership has appointed ACP physician leaders to each service line to help support and foster growth and alignment amongst our NPs and PAs.